 We tested these boots in wet springtime conditions where slippery rocks and muddy hillsides were commonplace.
 The Salewa Alpenrose has outsoles that consist of angled lugs of varying sizes that create an intricate tread pattern.
 We found this design to be grippy on rock and gravel — in the way a gecko sticks to a window, these lugs spread out and find traction on anything!
-Though we typically gravitate toward Vibram soles, like those found on the Ahnu Montara III or the La Sportiva Nucleo High, the Michelin rubber soles on the Alpenrose impressed us.
+Though we typically gravitate toward Vibram soles, the Michelin rubber soles on the Alpenrose impressed us.

 You can almost tell by looking at them that the Alpenrose are going to be waterproof.
 The upper is a seamless combination of synthetic and mesh, which creates an impenetrable barrier between the foot and the outside world.
 The Alpenrose also has a Gore-Tex membrane to further provide protection from moisture and breathability.
 We had our feet fully submerged in running water in these boots and didn't feel a drop of moisture.
-This performance was on par with the Salomon X Ultra Mid 3, which really wowed us with its water-resistant qualities.
-Both boots are synthetic and mesh with a Gore-Tex liner — making them waterproof and breathable, which is key.
+These boots are synthetic and mesh with a Gore-Tex liner — making them waterproof and breathable, which is key.

 The mesh comprising the other portion of the upper is very fine and tightly woven.
-This material looks more like the woven upper on the North Face Fastpack III than a traditional mesh material seen on boots like the Salomon X Ultra Mid 3 or the Vasque Breeze III.
-Additionally, both the mesh and synthetic fabrics have a coating that creates a durable, uniform seal around the entire boot.
+Both the mesh and synthetic fabrics on the upper have a coating that creates a durable, uniform seal around the entire boot.